Outlight Journal

 Which wall light is best for a hallway?

-Keria, Zola, and Arbor are the clearest hallway fits in the current range because they create clean wall rhythm without relying on a large footprint.
+Keria, Zola, and Ember are the clearest hallway fits in the current range because they create clean wall rhythm without relying on a large footprint.

 Which Outlight wall light is best if I want a statement piece?